Tuition & Aid

 The MHCDS program admits strong candidates without regard to their financial resources.
 Once admitted to the program, every applicant is offered the opportunity to apply for scholarships and loans.

 The MHCDS program awards a limited number of partial scholarships each year.
-Admitted students requesting scholarship aid must file a financial aid application.
+Admitted students requesting scholarship aid must file a financial aid application which they can obtain from the admissions office.

 Once accepted, MHCDS students can apply and find out more about federal financial aid (loans) through the Dartmouth College Financial Aid Office.